-The Inca Trail is by far the most famous trek in South America and is rated by
+The Inca Trail to machu picchu is by far the most famous trek in South America and is rated by

 many to be in the top 5 treks in the world.
 In just 26 miles (43km) it manages to combine

 beautiful mountain scenery, lush cloud-forest, subtropical jungle and, of

 course, a stunning mix of Inca paving stones, ruins and tunnels.
 The final

 destination of the trail just cannot be beaten: Machu Picchu, the mysterious